shuangpan5217/2021-fall-cs160-team-Mochi/README.md

   cd /frontend
   npm start
   ```
-- *Note: You will likely need to enter `y` to start the server on `localhost:3001` instead of the default since the backend server is already running on `localhost:3000   `
-- If the website hasn't opened, go to your browser and goto `localhost:3001`

 # Making Changes
 All changes made to this directory must go through a PR/review process.